+Field Description

-Field Description RF Port Index 8 bits.
+RF Port Index 8 bits.
 The index of the RPD's RF Port to which a channel or a sub-channel belongs.
-This field uniquely identifies US or Ds RF port in the RPD.
-The selection of US or DS RF port depends on Channel Type field.
-Channel Type 8 bits.
-0 - reserved 1 - DS-OFDM 2 - DS-OFDM-PLC 3 - DS-SCQAM 4 - US-ATDMA 5 - US-OFDMA 6 - SCTE-55-1-FWD 7 - SCTE-55-1-RET 8 - SCTE-55-2-RET 10 - NDF 11 - NDR Channel Index 8 bits.
-An index - an identifier of a channel or a sub-channel of the selected type.
+This field uniquely identifies US or DS RF port in the RPD with the exceptions noted below.
+The selection of US or DS RF port, or other type of managed resource depends on Channel Type field.

+When the Channel Type field is set to SCTE-55-2-FWD or to SCTE-55-2-RET then the value of RF Port Index field identifies the SCTE 55-2 Module Index instead of the RF Port.

+When the Channel Type field is set to PNM-UTSC-SAC then the value of the RF Port Index identifies the SAC in the RPD.

+Channel 8 bits.

+Туре 0 - reserved

+1 - DS-OFDM ; Downstream OFDM Channel

+2 - DS-OFDM-PLC ; OFDM channel PLC subchannel

+3 - DS-SCQAM ; Downstream SC-QAM channel

+4 - US-ATDMA ; Upstream ATDMA channel

+5 - US-OFDMA ; Upstream OFDMA channel

+6 - SCTE-55-1-FWD ; SCTE 55-1 forward (downstream) channel

+7 - SCTE-55-1-RET ; SCTE 55-1 return (upstream) channel

+8 - SCTE-55-2-FWD ; SCTE 55-2 forward module

+9 - SCTE-55-2-RET ; SCTE 55-2 return channel

+10 - NDF ; NDF channel

+11 - NDR ; NDR channel

+12 - PNM-UTSC-SAC ;Upstream Triggered Spectrum Analysis Circuit

+Channel 8 bits.

+Index An index - an identifier of a channel or a sub-channel of the selected type.

+When the Channel Type is set to SCTE-55-2-FWD, SCTE-55-2-RET, PSP-BW-REQ-SCQ or PNM-UTSC-SAC then the Channel Index is set to zero by the CCAP Core and ignored upon reception by the RPD.

 The last octet of each array entry in Remote End Id AVP value field is the Channel Id field.
-For pseudowires carrying data for multiple channels this field associates the channel indicated by the RPD Channel Selector with the Channel Id carried in the PSP segment table shown in Figure 55 or with the MPTS Tag in DEPI-MCM Sublayer header shown in Figure 53.
+For pseudowires carrying data for multiple channels this field associates the channel indicated by the RPD Channel Selector with the Channel Id carried in the PSP segment table shown in Figure 56 or with the MPTS Tag in DEPI-MCM Sublayer header shown in Figure 55.
 The Channel Id field is not used when signaling all other DEPI pseudowire types.
-In these cases The Channel Id is transmitted as zero and ignored upon reception.
+In these cases, the value of the Channel Id field is transmitted as zero and ignored upon reception.